Docket

 Key Features

-• Vision-based test recording using pixel coordinates
+• Vision-first test recording using on-screen coordinates

-• Self-healing click locations when UI changes
+• Self-healing click locations when UI elements shift

 • AI-driven steps for dynamic and unpredictable flows

-• Plain-language test creation prompts
+• Plain-language test creation via prompts

 • Multi-platform support: web, iOS, Android, desktop

-• CI/CD integration (GitHub Actions, CircleCI, etc.)
+• CI/CD integration (GitHub Actions, CircleCI, GitLab CI, Jenkins)

 • Scheduled test runs